xtaran/unburden-home-dir/docs/installation.md

-Actually, I'd prefer to have pure Perl tools to generate the documentation so that I can upload unburden-home-dir to CPAN at some point without having to many external dependencies.
+Actually, I'd prefer to have pure Perl tools to generate the documentation so that I can upload unburden-home-dir to CPAN at some point without having too many external dependencies.

 So if you know a suitable perl-written tool which can generate HTML including a table of contents from a set of Markdown files and/or a